Why Levothyroxine Causes Weight Gain and How to Prevent it

 In addition to checking your basal body temperature, you should also be monitoring your resting heart rate.

 Your resting heart rate is a reflection of your autonomic nervous system which is mediated by norepinephrine and adrenaline.

 It's also a reflection of your metabolism and your basal metabolic rate.

 Some patients believe that their heart rate in the 50's is a "good" thing because they have heard that conditioned athletes have a slower pulse.

 And that is true if you exercise daily and are not overweight at all, but if you do not exercise and you are 20+ pounds overweight your slow heart rate is NOT a good thing.

-Instead it is an early indicator that your body is NOT burning an adequate amount of calories per day which will ultimately lead to weight gain.
+Instead, it is an early indicator that your body is NOT burning an adequate amount of calories per day which may ultimately lead to weight gain.

 Another important point is that your resting heart rate should increase with the addition of thyroid hormone (especially T3), making this another great measurement to track as you start thyroid medication.